sudhanwa755/VoltNexus-EBS-/README.md

 ## 🚀 Overview

-**Electricity Billing System** is a robust, vanilla JavaScript application powered by **Supabase**.
+**VoltNexus** is a robust, vanilla JavaScript application powered by **Supabase**.
 It bridges the gap between utility providers and consumers, offering a seamless interface for tracking consumption, managing tariffs, and processing payments securely.

-> **Why Electricity Billing System?**
+> **Why VoltNexus?**
-> Unlike legacy systems, Electricity Billing System operates in **real-time** with Row Level Security (RLS), ensuring data privacy while delivering instant analytics.
+> Unlike legacy systems, VoltNexus operates in **real-time** with Row Level Security (RLS), ensuring data privacy while delivering instant analytics.

 ---